Archdiocesan School Wellness Policy

 Starting in school year 2014-15, all foods sold at school during the school day are required to meet nutrition standards.
 The Smart Snacks in School regulation applies to foods sold a la carte, in the school store, vending machines, and any other venues where food is sold to students.
 Use this calculator to review products. https://foodplanner.healthiergeneration.org/calculator/ Questions about Smart Snack standards should be directed to Jean Falk, jfalk@ndsarch.org.

-Until further notice, all Committee meetings will be held via Zoom.
+Until further notice, all Committee meetings will be held via Microsoft Teams.

 We ask that you kindly RSVP to Jean Falk at Jfalk@ndsarch.org if you would like to participate.

-A Zoom link to the meeting will be sent out to those who RSVP.
+A link to the meeting will be sent out to those who RSVP.

 Wellness Committee